govau/content-guide/_terms-phrases/abbreviations.md

 ### eg, ie, etc and nb

 Use ‘for example’ instead of ‘eg’.
-If space is limited, for example in a table, you can use ‘eg’.
+If space is limited, for example in a table, you can use ‘eg’ if your users can understand it.

 See guidance on [avoiding Latin terms]({{ site.baseurl }}/punctuation-grammar/#eg-ie-etc-and-nb).